Blueprint for a Better America

 Putting Governing Before Campaigning

 America's campaign spending is out of control.
+I firmly believe in protecting free speech and vigorous campaigns, but I also believe that has to be balanced with no letting out-of-state donors unfairly determine our elections.
 An astounding $16 billion was spent on federal campaigns in 2024 running ads that nobody likes anyway.
 Congress needs to find a way to balance free speech, vigorous debate, and spirited campaigns without inviting undue influence over election outcomes to out-of-state donors.
 Let’s let candidates focus on serving constituents and solving problems — not chasing donations.

 If you have a government reform idea you’d like to see implemented, please fill out the form below to share your ideas.